Weimax Wines & Spirits

 OREGON WINES

-The winemaking history in Oregon is all relatively recent.
-The premium wine pioneer was David Lett who owns The Eyrie Vineyards.
+The premium wine pioneer was the late David Lett whose family owns The Eyrie Vineyards.
 Lett figured California's climate was too warm for Pinot Noir, but that Oregon's Willamette Valley might prove a superior climate for this very difficult grape.

 wpe1.jpg (8371 bytes)In the mid-1960s Lett began his work, planting Pinot Noir, starting his winery in 1970.
 Some of his wines attracted attention, faring well in blind-tastings with California and French Pinot Noirs.
 One of Burgundy's "royal" wine families, Drouhin, was so impressed by an Eyrie Pinot Noir, they purchased acreage and set up a winemaking facility.